Your Italian Wedding in Tuscany

 - You do not need to be Anglican/Church of England to get married in our Chaplaincy.
 We are very familiar in dealing with couples who have different church backgrounds as well as families from mixed denominations.
 The Ceremony, however, can only be conducted according to the Rites and Ceremonies of the Church of England.
 That said, a ceremony can be conducted in several languages or with the involvement of ministers from other Churches.
 Please speak to the Chaplain about this if you have any specific requirements.

 - As a Chaplaincy of the Church of England, we also ask that couples undergo marriage preparation with the Chaplain or with a Minister of Religion local to them in their country of origin.
 Marriage is much bigger than the wedding day and the ceremony itself should reflect the powerful and deep commitments being made between two people.
 We can help and advise you about this requirement.

 - There are no restrictions on the use of photographic or video recordings for wedding ceremonies.
 However, you should be very clear with anyone responsible for official photography about what they can or can’t do; it’s important that they don’t distract you during the service.
 We can recommend local professionals who know the church well.

-- Getting married in Italy is very romantic, but remember that Tuscany can be extremely hot from mid-July to early September.
+- Getting married in Italy in summer is very romantic, but remember that Tuscany can be extremely hot from mid-July to early September!

 - There is a good airport in Florence (Peretola) which is only 15 minute’s bus journey from the City’s Centro.
 However, many people also use Pisa (Galileo Galilei Airport), which has excellent bus and train connections to Central Florence.

 - The Church of England gives comprehensive information about marriage and the wedding service itself.
 Go to www.churchofengland.org for more information.

 Getting married in Italy — What next?